pipidog/MLclass/README.md

 Each week I will also prepare a few codes to demonstrate the concepts.
 Most of our code are based on **Tensorflow** and **Keras**.
 If you have further questions, please email to spi@ucdavis.edu.

+Note that deep learning can hugely speed up by using GPU.
+Therefore, if you have nVidia GPUs, it is strongly recommend to use GPUs as backend.

 # Course Schedule:
 [week 01: Introduction to deep learning](https://github.com/pipidog/MLclass/blob/master/slide/slide01%20(introduction%20to%20ML).pdf)